julianlam/feps/fep/f1d5/fep-f1d5.md

 ## History

-NodeInfo was developed prior to the ActivityPub protocol targeted for use by diaspora, friendica, and redmatrix software [ActivityPub].
+NodeInfo was developed prior to the [ActivityPub] protocol targeted for use by diaspora, friendica, and redmatrix software.
 Some of the original protocols it encapsulated include diaspora, pumpio, and gnusocial.

 The NodeInfo specification is incredibly strict in its schema, often requiring regex-validation and a closed set of enumerated possible values.
 As an objection to this, the NodeInfo2 fork was created as a form of criticism by removing some validation of fields and with some logical restructuring of the metadata.
-Building off of NodeInfo and NodeInfo2, ServiceInfo was briefly explored [ServiceInfo].
+Building off of NodeInfo and NodeInfo2, [ServiceInfo][ServiceInfo] was briefly explored.

 This FEP does **not** attempt to document the specific protocol details.
-For that, see the [NodeInfoRepository] and [NodeInfo2Repository].
+For that, see the [NodeInfo][NodeInfoRepository] and [NodeInfo2][NodeInfo2Repository].
 It attempts to clarify the history and identify shortcomings with the current approaches, to bring context to developers of Fediverse Software.